edgeai-neptune/neptune/examples/helmet_detection/README.md

   outputDir: "/output"
 EOF
 ```
+1. `HE_SAVED_URL` indicates the address of the deploy container for uploading hard examples.
+Users will mark the hard examples in the address.
-Ensure that the path of outputDir in the YAML file exists on your node.
-This path will be directly mounted to the container
+2. Ensure that the path of outputDir in the YAML file exists on your node.
+This path will be directly mounted to the container.